scivision/xkblas/README.md

 XKBlas was only developped and tested on Linux plateform with CUDA >= 8.0 on machine with up to 8 GPUs (DGX-1).

-It was ported on AMD GPU with HIP/ROCM enviroment >= 4.5.
+It was ported on AMD GPU with HIP/ROCM enviroment = 4.5, 5.X.
 Note:
  * ROCM version 4.5.0 has a [buggy TRSM.](https://github.com/ROCmSoftwarePlatform/rocBLAS/blob/develop/CHANGELOG.md?plain=1)
- * XKBlas was successfully port on top of MI50 and MI100 GPU.
+ * XKBlas was successfully port on top of MI50, MI100 GPU and MI250x GPU.
 Other AMD GPUs were not tested.
- * **Moreover XKBlas v0.4 was not really experimented with more than 1 AMD GPUs or Infinity Frabric interconnect**.

 XKBlas is built from 2 components:
 *  the multi-GPU module of the XKaapi[1,2] runtime that has low overhead in task management.